-The Sneinton Market area of Nottingham is a unique heritage location that has undergone major regeneration in the last 15 years and is rapidly becoming one of the most progressive and independent areas of the city.
+The Sneinton Market area of Nottingham is a unique heritage location that has undergone major regeneration in the last 15 years and is part of the cultural quarter of the city.

 Sneinton Market Avenues